jonlabelle/SublimeJsPrettier/README.md

 ### Prettier Configuration Files

-When [Prettier Configuration files] are detected, Prettier options defined in Sublime Text settings files will be ignored, with the exception of `parser`, `tabWidth` and `useTabs`; which are auto-detected based on file or selection.
+When [Prettier configuration files] are detected, Prettier options defined in *Sublime Text* settings and Project files will be overridden with their Prettier config file counterparts.

 > *The configuration file will be resolved starting from the location of the file
 > being formatted, and searching up the file tree until a config file is (or